gravitational/teleport/rfd/0003-extended-approval-workflows.md

     # ...
 ```

-**Auto**
+**always**

-`auto` creates access request after successfull login and blocks
+`always` creates access request after successful login and blocks
 the screen until the request is granted.

-Auto creates a request and fills in the roles based on matching values
+Always creates a request and fills in the roles based on matching values
 in the `request` field of the role set.

 So if the user has a role: